vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 a leg up in the perception game.

-On the other hand, in the case of *undirected* messages, for instance, questions posed on a mailing list or a Slack channel, the baseline of not responding is close to zero effect, so *any helpful response at all* (and in some cases, even a response that turns out to not have been useful but shows that you made a good-faith effort to help) can
+On the other hand, in the case of *undirected* messages, for instance, questions posed in a mailing list or a Slack channel, the baseline of not responding is close to zero effect, so *any helpful response at all* (and in some cases, even a response that turns out to not have been useful but shows that you made a good-faith effort to help) can